xieyuheng/fidb-zero/docs/manual/05-register-and-login.md

   ```

   We use [brcryt](https://en.wikipedia.org/wiki/Bcrypt) to save password safely,
-  thus the password data might be:
+  thus the password data file might be:

   ```
   {